-Length of time/Credits: 1 Year/10 Credits Prerequisite: Check CTE Pathway page
+Course #: 551100 Length of time/Credits: 1 Year/10 Credits Prerequisite: Check CTE Pathway page

-Description: This course is designed to give students both theory and hands-on experience in the skills and knowledge required of a Criminal Investigator.
+Description: Crime Scene Investigation is designed to give students both theory and hands-on experience in the skills and knowledge required of a Criminal Investigator.
 Students will demonstrate knowledge of learned concepts in reference to the foundations of Forensic Science, effective investigative skills, laws related to evidence, proper procedures when responding to crime scenes, use of crime scene photography/sketching, and the importance of detailed report writing.
+All students in CTE courses will be able to participate in SkillsUSA and a variety of workplace learning opportunities.